 - 18 holes with cart: $25

 - 9 holes with cart: $18

 - Walking 9 holes: $8

 Feeling rusty?
 There’s never an off season for dedicated golfers.
 The course offers instructional clinics in the summer.
-You can also hone your skills and improve all aspects of your game with a by taking a private lesson with course pro, Wes Allred.
+You can also hone your skills and improve all aspects of your game by taking a private lesson with course pro, Wes Allred.

 - Adult one-hour lesson: $40

 The Gypsy Hill Golf Course is beautiful and graced with many mature shade trees.
 The hilltops afford long-range views of the mountains.
 The course makes use of the park’s rolling hills, and you’ll get a challenging workout during your round.
 Carts are available for those who’d rather enjoy the ride.

 The Gypsy Hill Golf Course is located in Gypsy Hill Park.
 Gypsy Hill Park was originally bought by the city to preserve the springs that provided Staunton’s water supply in the late 1800s.
 It was named for the travellers who camped near the springs on their way through the area.
 Over the years, the city has built various recreational spaces including a walking and biking loop, playgrounds, bandstand, tennis courts, fishing and duck feeding lakes, picnic facilities, and a dog park.
 It’s an easy walk from the park to Queen City Brewing and Lundch for refreshments after your round, and it’s only a mile to downtown.